h-thurow/Simple-JNDI/README.md

       <tr class="b"><td>dbcpSoftMinEvictableIdleTimeMillis</td><td>See DBCP's GenericObjectPool</td><td>GenericObjectPool.DEFAULT_SOFT_MIN_EVICTABLE_IDLE_TIME_MILLIS</td></tr>
 </table>

-<h3>Memory implementation configuration</h3>
+<h3>Shared or unshared context?</h3>

 <p>Setting <code>org.osjava.sj.jndi.shared=true</code> will put the in-memory JNDI implementation into a mode whereby all InitialContext's share the same memory.
-By default this is not set, so two separate InitialContext's do not share the same memory and what is bound to one will not be viewable in the other. </p>
+By default this is not set, so two separate InitialContext's do not share the same memory and what is bound to one will not be viewable in the other.
+This could be not what you want when using a DataSource or a connection pool because everytime you call new InitialContext() in your application a new DataSource or a new connection pool is created.</p>

 <h3>Dealing with "java:comp/env" (Environment Naming Context, ENC) while loading</h3>

 <p>Set the <code>org.osjava.sj.space</code> property.
 Whatever the property is set to will be automatically prepended to <i>every</i> value loaded into the system.
 Thus <code>org.osjava.sj.space=java:comp/env</code> simulates the JNDI environment of Tomcat. </p>

 <p>Another way to achieve a similar result is putting a default.properties directly under your root.
-In this file declare all your context objects that should reside under "java:comp/env" by prefixing all properties with "java:comp/env", e. g. "java:comp/env/holger/thurow=186".
-This way you can set some context objects in "java:comp/env" and other objects in a different named space.</p>
+In this file declare all your context objects that should reside under "java:comp/env" by prefixing all properties with "java:comp/env", e. g. "java:comp/env/my/size=186".
+This way you can set some context objects in "java:comp/env" and other objects in a different name space.</p>

  <p>You could also put a file named "java:comp.properties" in your root directory or name a directory under your root directory "java:comp".
 But Windows does not like having a : in a filename, so to deal with the : you can use the <code>org.osjava.sj.colon.replace</code> property.
 If, for example, you choose to replace a <code>:</code> with <code>--</code> (ie <code>org.osjava.sj.colon.replace=--</code>), then you will need a file named <code>java--comp.properties</code>, or a directory named <code>java--comp</code> containing a file "env.properties".</p>